LandRegistry/common-dev-env/README.md

 Any messages that get forwarded to the logstash\* container on TCP port 25826 will be output both in the logstash container's own stdout (so `livelogs logstash` can be used to monitor all apps) and in ./logs/log.txt.

 \* Note that it is not really logstash, but we kept the container name that for backwards compatibility purposes.

+If you want to make use of this functionality, ensure that `logstash` is also present in the appropriate section of the `docker-compose-fragment` file (e.g. `depends_on`).

 ## Hints and Tips